gluestack/gluestack-ui/packages/unstyled/skeleton/README.md

 ## Usage

 Default styling of all these components can be found in the components/skeleton file.
-For reference, you can view the [source code](https://github.com/gluestack/gluestack-ui/blob/main/example/storybook/src/ui-components/Skeleton/styled-components/index.tsx) of the styled Select components.

 ```jsx
 // import the styles